 Day 1: Thursday, May 21

-Arrive in Durango Co airport by 2pm for shuttle or arrive on your own in Bluff, Utah by 6pm.
+Arrive in Durango Co airport by 2 p.m. for a shuttle or arrive on your own in Bluff, Utah by 6 p.m.
 Stay at Recapture Lodge.
 Orientation, dinner, and organization of gear.

 Hike in the morning to rock art and ruin sites in scenic Chinle Wash including the “Baseball Man” panel made famous in Thief of Time by author, Tony Hillerman.
 Enjoy the variety of geologic formations as we cross the mouth of Comb Wash and visit the Mule Ear Diatreme.
 Float 9 miles to Eight Foot camp for the night.

 Continue down river 9 miles through rugged and beautiful desert.
-We will stop at the fossils and then to Mexican Hat by noon.
-We will travel approximately 10 miles more through the sheer limestone-walled canyon of the Goosenecks, with a potential stop to day hike over the Mendenhall loop of the Goosenecks and to view the wayward prospector’s cabin.
-Camp.
-Evening program on geology.
+We stop to search for fossils and then continue on to Mexican Hat by noon.
+We will travel approximately 10 miles more through the sheer limestone-walled canyon of the Goosenecks, with a potential stop to hike over the Mendenhall loop of the Goosenecks and to view the wayward prospector’s cabin.

-After breakfast, we will float 8 miles to our camp for the night.
-Out of camp we will hike part of the Honaker Trail.
-The Honaker is a winding side trail (~ 2 to 3 miles) going up switchbacks scaling the wall of the canyon built by a prospector.
-We will have magnificent views of the river corridor and surrounding terrain in all directions, we will return by the same trail to our camp.
+We will float 8 miles to our camp for the night.
+Right out of our camp, we will hike part of the Honaker Trail, a trail (~ 2 to 3 miles) improbably scaling the wall of the canyon.
+We will have magnificent views of the river corridor and surrounding terrain in all directions and will return by the same trail to our camp.